What trends are there in the literature? Literary directions (theoretical material)

 B. Romanticism

-I. What literary direction does the characteristic correspond to?
+I. Which literary movement does the characteristic correspond to?

-1. The actions and deeds of the heroes are determined from the point of view of the mind.
+1. The actions and deeds of the heroes are determined from the point of view of reason.

-2. Idealization of the natural world (special landscape).
+2. Idealization of the natural world (a special landscape).

 3. An exceptional hero acts in exceptional circumstances.